Claus1/unigui/README.md

 Tree(name, selected_item_key, changed_handler, [unique_elems = .., elems = ..])
 unique_elems for data without repeating names. it is dictionary {item_name:parent_name}.
-If it defined then 'elems' is redundant. elems for data which can contains repeating names. it is array of arrays [item_name,item_key,parent_key]. parent_name and parent_key are None for root items. changed_handler got as value a item key which is the item name for string_items.
+If it defined then 'elems' is redundant. elems for data which can contains repeating names. it is array of arrays [item_name,item_key,parent_key]. parent_name and parent_key are None for root items. changed_handler gets an item key as value which is the item name for string_items.

 ### Table. ###
 Tables is common structure for presenting 2D data and charts.
-Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode. all of them are optional.
+Can contain append, delete, update handlers, multimode value is True if allowed single and multi select mode.
+True by default.
+All of them are optional.
 When you add a handler for such action Unigui will draw an appropriate action icon button in the table header automatically.
 ```
 table = Table('Videos', [0], row_changed, headers = ['Video', 'Duration', 'Owner', 'Status', 'Links'],   rows = [
     ['opt_sync1_3_0.mp4', '30 seconds', 'Admin', 'Processed', 'Refererence 1'],